SalxIeva/prework-study-guide/README.md

 # Ieva's PreWork Study Guide

 ## Decsription
-A study guide for study pre-work.
+A study guide for pre-work study purpose.

 - My motivation was wanting to learn new things and improve my knowledge.